 The ‘Changing Face Buddha’ series.

 For those who follow me it doesn’t come as a surprise that I am often working on several projects at the same time.
 I can spend weeks, or even months on several writing projects to then feel a strong urge to paint again.
-Apart from conducting my art classes, the past few months were mainly dedicated to my writing projects, however, I felt the need to create paintings again.
+Apart from conducting my art classes, I dedicate my time between writing projects and creating paintings.

 I have been attracted to Buddha images, statues, and especially to Buddha quotes and wisdom for many years, so I thought it was time for me to create some Buddha paintings.
 I sat down in front of my canvas and literally had a reflective, meditative moment, asking the universe or whatever energy is out there to help me create some Buddha art.

 I was in a flow and several Buddha paintings came into existence.
 I loved the process, but was surprised by the tranquility the final images actually transmitted.

 An Italian friend, who is a practicing Bhuddist, asked me if he could see one of my paintings, so I sent him a short video.
 He loved it so much that he asked me whether it was OK to pass it on to his Maestro, a Buddhist monk, who resides in Italy.
 The feedback from the monk was wonderful.
 “Il viso risplende di Luce e serenita, quella è la tua vera coscienza’.
 Trust me, that’s a compliment.
 He then suggested to put the painting in the space where we spend most of our time.

 What surprised me more than I expected is that creating the Buddha paintings totally helped me to let go of my worries and anxiety.
 I became calm and felt really happy with the result.
 I made a series of seven Buddha paintings.
 I am calling this series “The Changing Face of Buddha”.
 I believe that owning one of these paintings or a canvas print of one of my Buddha can also create that Calm and tranquillity in your home or workspace.